MicrosoftDocs/msteams-docs/msteams-platform/bots/overview.md

 Bot apps offer a range of business advantages:

 1. Automation: Bots can handle repetitive tasks, saving you time and effort.
-1. Availability: Bots can work around the clock without needing breaks.
+1. Availability: Bots can work round-the-clock without needing breaks.
 1. Efficiency: They can manage multiple tasks simultaneously, improving overall efficiency.
-1. Customer Engagement: Bots can interact with customers, providing instant responses and support.
+1. Customer Engagement: Bots can interact with customers and provide instant responses and support.
-1. Scalability: As user needs grow, bots can easily scale to handle more tasks or interactions.
+1. Scalability: As user needs grow, bots can be easily scaled to handle more tasks or interactions.

 In short, bots can make your life easier by automating tasks, providing constant support, and enhancing customer engagement.
 Bots are here to make your life easier by automating tasks and providing assistance whenever you need it.